Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

 So, do we have to learn all these hex mess?

-## Setup QoS
+## Setup QoS, the right way!

 I wrote and use **[FireQOS](https://firehol.org/tutorial/fireqos-new-user/)**, a tool to simplify QoS management in Linux.

-This is the file `/etc/firehol/fireqos.conf` we use at the netdata demo site:
+This is the FireQOS configuration file `/etc/firehol/fireqos.conf` we use at the netdata demo site:

 ```sh
     # configure the netdata ports